zack-bitcoin/amoveo/docs/design/harmonic_rng.md

 A theoretically maximally secure RNG would give an amount of security based on the expected value of block rewards during the period of time when entropy is being generated.

-So, the amount of certainty about what entropy we are generating would be increasing linearly.
+So, the amount of certainty about what entropy we are generating would be increasing linearly with the expected block rewards.

-The probability of a 1 pbit on each block must be some projective transformation of the amount of certainty.
+The probability of a 1 pbit on each block must be some projective transformation of the amounts of certainty accumulated so far.

 And the amount of certainty is a projective transformation of the integers 0,1,2...

 P1(0) = 1/2. because this is where we start generating entropy, it is the degenerate case.